TRManderson/minesweeper/README.md

 ## Other Thoughts

 When playing intuitively, I notice that I play like there's an advancing front.
 To start the game I pick an arbitrary tile, and then eliminate all cells that are guaranteed to be a mine (which form a front due to the way numbers are revealed).
 After that, safe cells, mines, safe cells, mines, etc until I have to pick randomly.

+I'm pretty sure I could model this problem as a binary program.
+I've seen one other constraint-based approach to mineseeper, but they used constraints as an approximation with a probabilistic approach only being used when constraints failed.
+That being said, when all you've got is a hammer, everything looks like a nail.